barharding/World_Weather_Analysis/README.md

 ## Travel Itinerary Map

-The final deliverable, found in the Vacation_Itinerary juypter notebook leverage the Directions API by Google to display on a map a route which starts and ends with the same city and loops through the other three, effectively creating a milk run.
+The final deliverable, found in the Vacation_Itinerary juypter notebook leverages the Directions API by Google to display on a map a route which starts and ends with the same city and loops through the other three, effectively creating a milk run.